 Aminospiking is when a brand uses amino acids in isolation to increase the total protein value of a supplement.

-For example, if we create a supplement and put 70g of whey protein and 10g of taurine for every 100g, we can say on the label that our product consists of 80g of protein, when in fact only 70g is really complete protein.
+For example, if we create a supplement and add 70g of whey protein and 10g of taurine per 100g, we can say on the label that our product is made up of 80g of protein, when in fact only 70g is actually complete protein.

-In the case of Whey Prime, the most evident case is undoubtedly Glycine.
+In the case of Whey Prime, the most obvious case is undoubtedly Glycine.

-It seems that Prozis Labs laboratories have really managed to reduce production costs, it is a pity that they have also sacrificed the quality of the protein.
+It seems that Prozis Labs really managed to reduce production costs, it's a shame that they also sacrificed the quality of the protein.

-Looking at the price alone, we cannot say that it is a properly expensive protein.
+Looking only at the price, we cannot say that it is an expensive protein.

-It costs 38 cents per beat in the 2kg version, that is, a low value.
+It costs 38 cents per shake in the 2kg version, in other words, a low value.

-In the smaller versions, the value goes up a lot as we can confirm in the table.
+In smaller versions, the value skyrockets as we can confirm in the table.

 Note.
-These are the prices charged by Prozis on the date of the analysis.
+These are the prices charged by Prozis on the date of analysis.

 Where to buy?

-You find this supplement available here and you can still use the code GVIRTUAL to get 10% discount.
+You can find this supplement available here and you can still use the code GVIRTUAL to get you 10% discount.

 Whey Prime has a good percentage of “protein” and costs 38 cents per shake in the 2kg version.

-If we stayed here, it would apparently be a good buy.
+If we left it at that, it would apparently be a good purchase.